John Creber - Drawing On The Past

 At last, the morning sun breaks through

-As voices float ac
+As voices float across the moor.

 And, for a moment, I’m that boy